Options

 depth: number

 The depth of this Game Object within the Scene.
+Ensure this value is only ever set to a number data-type.

 The depth is also known as the 'z-index' in some environments, and allows you to change the rendering order of Game Objects, without actually moving their position in the display list.